Master of Science in Geology

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirement as published in the graduate catalog.

-4. Applicants are encouraged to submit their GRE score to support their application, especially if they do not have an undergraduate degree in geology.
+- Applicants are encouraged to submit their GRE score to support their application, especially if they do not have an undergraduate degree in Geology.

-Students missing any of the above requirements may be admitted under provisional or qualified status, but all admission requirements must be completed, without graduate credit, within one year after beginning graduate work.
+Students missing any of the above requirements may be admitted under provisional or qualified status, but all admission requirements at the undergraduate level must be completed, without graduate credit, within one year after beginning graduate work.

 Initial decisions for admission and financial aid are made about March 1 for the fall semester and about September 1 for the spring semester.

-To encourage undergraduate geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a Combined Program that permits students to earn both a bachelor's (B.S.) and a master's (M.S.) degree in Geological Engineering.
-This program allows students to designate two three-credit graduate courses to count for both degrees. the selected courses must have graduate course standing and be designated when a student requests admission to the program.
+To encourage undergraduate Geology students to extend their studies to include a graduate degree, the College of Engineering and Mines has a Combined Program that permits students to earn both a Bachelor's (B.S.) and a Master's (M.S.) degree in Geology.
+This program allows students to designate two three-credit graduate courses to count for both degrees.
+The selected courses must have graduate course standing and be designated when a student requests admission to the program.

 Students may be admitted to the Combined Degree Program if they have:

-1. Completed 95 credit hours towards the bachelor's degree.
+- Completed 95 credit hours towards the Bachelor's degree.

-2. Completed 30 credit hours of coursework and 8 credit hours of upper division coursework in the geological sciences, including the equivalent of physical and historical geology.
+- Completed 30 credit hours of coursework and 8 credit hours of upper division coursework in the geological sciences, including the equivalents of physical geology and historical geology.

-Students in the Combined Degree Program will be admitted to the School of Graduate Studies on completion of 125 credit hours for the bachelor's degree.
+Students in the Combined Degree Program will be admitted to the School of Graduate Studies upon completion the Bachelor's degree.

 The time normally needed to complete the Combined Degree Program is 1 year, plus an additional summer after admission to the Graduate School.